Star Trek VI: The Undiscovered Country: Filming

-The battle above Khitomer was one of the last sequences to be shot, which proved fortuitous as the bridge of the Enterprise was damaged by the simulated sparks and explosions.
+The battle above Khitomer was one of the last sequences to be shot, which proved fortuitous as the Enterprise bridge was damaged by the simulated sparks and explosions.
 The officer's mess set was blown up for a sequence where the Enterprise's hull is compromised by a torpedo.
-When the set was rebuilt for use on The Next Generation, the forward wall was rebuilt and redesigned.
+When the set was rebuilt for use on The Next Generation, the forward wall was redesigned.
 While the Khitomer conference interior and exteriors were filmed at the Brandeis-Bardin Institute in California, the window from which Colonel West prepares to assassinate the president was a separate set built at Paramount.
 Footage from Brandeis, matte paintings, and the backlot were combined to create an open outdoor view.

 The division of labor for shooting the starship models was decided early on by effects cameramen Peter Daulton and Pat Sweeney.
 There was an equal amount of work if one crew did all the Enterprise shots and another did the Bird of Prey, Klingon cruiser and Excelsior shots, so the cameramen flipped to decide who worked on which models.
 Old and new techniques were applied to shooting the models.
 To make sure the vessels were seamlessly inserted into star fields in post-production, the crew filmed second passes in overexposed yellow light, which reduced light spillage onto the bluescreen backdrop.
 The yellow overcast was removed by filtration in the optical process, with the result being a clean edge around the ships.

-Using a technique pioneered on Back to the Future Part II, another shot with a different lighting scheme was filmed.
-By combining separate key light and fill light passes, optical effects could generate any amount of contrast they wanted without causing spillage.
 Because Paramount continued to add new shots to the busy schedule and tight budget, some elements were flipped for reuse, including the star fields and a shot of the Bird of Prey firing.
 Whenever possible, the ships were filmed from below to reinforce the nautical theme, with their movements intended to remind the audience of galleons or other large seafaring vessels.

 The approach to Spacedock was filmed from below the station model, which Bill George found visually interesting and appropriate.
 He felt that the tracking of a shuttle from the planet evoked 2001: A Space Odyssey.
 The shuttle used in the scene was the only new model created for the film.
 It measured twelve inches and was fabricated in less than a week.
 The shot of the Enterprise leaving Spacedock was difficult to produce because the interior dock miniature had disappeared.
 Stock footage from The Voyage Home was used for one shot to compensate.
 Since the only other shot needed was the Enterprise's point of view leaving Spacedock through the doors, it was the only section recreated for the film.